 It has become all too common that each new audit or report assessing a Child Welfare system simply reiterates the same findings and recommendations that were already published in previous years.
 Oregon Public Broadcasting's series, which was sparked by an audit into the state's system published in January, underscores this scenario and highlights several challenges that continue to plague Child Welfare workers across the country.

 Oregon Public Broadcasting’s “Think Out Loud” recently published several interviews with caseworkers and leadership from Oregon’s Office of Child Welfare.
 The 3-part series, which was sparked by an audit into Oregon’s Child Welfare system that was published in January, has been great for reflection.

-The first article in the series, “How a Landmark Audit Could Change Oregon’s Child Welfare Department,” summarizes the situation:
+“How a Landmark Audit Could Change Oregon’s Child Welfare Department” summarizes the situation:

 “Despite years of earlier reports, audits and recommendations, the system is still rife with problems.
 The list includes: bad morale and high turnover rates among caseworkers, a shortage of foster parents with no plan to increase the number, no centralized system of reporting for child abuse, and no successful follow-through on many crucial recommendations from earlier audits.”

 Unfortunately, this scenario has become all too familiar for Child Welfare programs throughout the country: each new audit reiterates the same findings and recommendations that have already been published.

 At some point, I’m hoping to see one of these reports simply state, “Do what every other report has recommended for the past 15-20 years.”
 In fact, I often wonder what type of prevention efforts (and even results!) could already be in place if the time and resources spent conducting the same research and publishing the same recommendations were instead used to provide what those on the frontlines have been asking for throughout their careers.
 More importantly, how many lives would’ve been set upon a different path?